Best Proxies for Zapier Automations in 2026: Top 8 Picks

 Countries:195+

-Huge IP Pool
+Huge 97M+ residential IP pool

 Decodo's Site Unblocker API drops into Zapier Webhooks with a single Bearer token and target URL.
 115M+ IPs at 99.99% uptime, plans from $30/month, and the cleanest Postman collection of any provider — copy a request, paste the URL into Zapier, and the integration works.
 The right pick for indie marketers and growth-stage teams building automation Zaps.